insected/bobbae_gcp-wiki/Compute.md

 ## Qwiklabs

-### Getting Started

-In this introductory-level Quest, you will get hands-on practice with Google Cloud’s fundamental tools and services.
-Getting Started: Create and Manage Cloud Resources is the recommended first Quest for the Google Cloud learner - you will come in with little or no prior cloud knowledge, and come out with practical experience that you can apply to your first Google Cloud project.
-From writing Cloud Shell commands and deploying your first virtual machine, to running applications on Kubernetes Engine or with load balancing, Getting Started: Create and Manage Cloud Resources is a prime introduction to the basic features of Google Cloud.

 [Getting Started: Create and Manage Cloud Resources](https://www.qwiklabs.com/quests/120?catalog_rank=%7B%22rank%22%3A4%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&search_id=7467866)

-### Hosting a Web App on GCP

-There are many ways to deploy web sites within Google Cloud with each solution offering different features, capabilities, and levels of control.
-Compute Engine offers a deep level of control over the infrastructure used to run a web site, but also requires a little more operational management compared to solutions like Google Kubernetes Engines (GKE), App Engine, or others.
-With Compute Engine, you have fine-grained control of aspects of the infrastructure, including the virtual machines, load balancers, and more.
-In this lab you will deploy a sample application, the "Fancy Store" ecommerce website, to show how a website can be deployed and scaled easily with Compute Engine.

 [Hosting a Web App on Google Cloud Using Compute Engine](https://www.qwiklabs.com/focuses/11952?catalog_rank=%7B%22rank%22%3A26%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=7467972)

-### Build a Website on GCP

-In this quest you will learn about the 4 Google Cloud website architectures available to ensure that your website is available and scalable.
-This quest is based on the video series [Get Cooking in Cloud](https://www.youtube.com/watch?v=pxp7uYUjH_M).

 [Build a Website on Google Cloud](https://www.qwiklabs.com/quests/115?catalog_rank=%7B%22rank%22%3A1%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&search_id=7467892)

-### Planning VM migration

-This lab focuses on the “Plan” phase and how to deploy your basic infrastructure on GCP.
-[Terraform](https://www.terraform.io/) is a popular open-source tool for defining and provisioning infrastructure (Infrastructure as Code).
-In this lab, you'll leverage pre-built Infrastructure as Code templates to setup a cloud network, configure access, and deploy your first application—all in a secure and automated fashion.

 [VM Migration: Planning](https://www.qwiklabs.com/focuses/6899?catalog_rank=%7B%22rank%22%3A5%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=7467835)

-### VM Migration Assessment

-This lab focuses on the “Assess” phase using [CloudPhysics](https://www.cloudphysics.com/).

 [VM Migration: Assessment](https://www.qwiklabs.com/focuses/6896?catalog_rank=%7B%22rank%22%3A8%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&parent=catalog&search_id=7467835)

-### Cloud Development

-The hands-on labs in this Quest are structured to give experienced app developers hands-on practice with the state-of-the-art developing applications in Google Cloud.
-The topics align with the [Google Cloud Certified Professional Cloud Developer](https://cloud.google.com/certification/cloud-developer) Certification.
-These labs follow the sequence of activities needed to create and deploy an app in GCP from beginning to end.
-Labs in the sequence with application code are presented in two language flavors, Java and Python.

 [Cloud Development](https://www.qwiklabs.com/quests/67?catalog_rank=%7B%22rank%22%3A6%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&search_id=7467936)